Your rights and how to exercise them

 Could risk someone's safety or welfare

+If the information could risk someone's safety, we will not disclose it without their agreement.
 There are exemptions for health, social work, and education information if your request is likely to cause serious physical or mental harm to you, or someone else.

 Is being used to prevent or detect crime

-If the police are investigating or prosecuting offences we will ask them whether giving you the information would prejudice their activities.
+If the police are investigating or prosecuting offences, we will ask them whether giving you the information would prejudice their activities.
 If they think it will, we will not be able to give you the information.

-We do not have to give you information that would prejudice us in assessing or collecting council tax.
+We do not have to give you information that would prejudice us in assessing or collecting Council Tax.

 Is exempt